activeviam/atoti-ui-migration/README.md

 ### Download the servers information

-Create a file in the `migration` folder and name it `servers.json`.
+Create a file called `servers.json`.

 Copy and paste the snippet below into this file.
 It is not a valid JSON object.
 This is intended: we must replace a few things.